galk-research/pddlsim/docs/index.rst

 Contributor Guide
 -----------------

-How to contribute changes to PDDLSIM to ensure a smooth path to their inclusion.
+How to contribute changes to PDDLSIM, details on the internals of PDDLSIM, and some specifications and workflows, among other things.

 .. toctree::
     :maxdepth: 2